-Services that support children and young people with autism
+Services that support autistic children and young people

-There are a wide range of services available to support children and young people with autism, and their families.
+There are a wide range of services available to support autistic children and young people, and their families.
 Which type of services and therapies will be required depends on the individual needs of the child or young person concerned.

-Some of services that are most commonly involved in supporting children and young people with autism are listed below:
+Some of services that are most commonly involved in supporting autistic children and young people are listed below:

-They support children and young people with an Autistic Spectrum condition (ASC) and deliver advice and support for schools and parents, enabling them to meet the needs of children with a diagnosis of autism.
+The team supports autistic children and young people and delivers advice and support for schools and parents, enabling them to meet the needs of children who have been diagnosed as autistic.

-How they work: The team works in Early Years settings, primary schools and secondary schools in the respective boroughs in order to fully include children with ASC in mainstream settings and fulfil their learning potential and social communication skills.
-This includes autistic spectrum condition (ASC); Asperger’s Syndrome; Pathological Demand Avoidance (PDA).
+How they work: The team works in Early Years settings, primary schools and secondary schools in the respective boroughs in order to fully include children with ASC in mainstream settings; fulfil their learning potential, maintain well-being and enhance social communication skills.
+This includes a diagnosis of autistic spectrum condition (ASC) Pathological Demand Avoidance (PDA) or a diagnosis previously identified as Asperger’s Syndrome; Pervasive Developmental Disorder (PDS NOS)

 - Observations - providing feedback and suggested strategies for use in the classroom

 - Modelling approaches with identified teaching and/or support staff

 - Triage sessions for teachers / LSAs to discuss issues